tdelta/SynergyQuest/README.md

 Excluding of course Unity, the libraries and external art assets, this work is licensed under **GPLv3**, but additional permissions under section 7 of GPLv3 apply.
-In short (informal):
+Short Explanation (informal, please see `LICENSE.md` for the formal terms):

 * Although Unity's license is not compatible with the standard GPLv3, we grant permission to convey (a modified version of) this work